Stage 11 - August 10th - 10 miles, taking 5 hours (including a half hour wait for the tide to go out at Sandy Haven)

 At Sandy Haven the path crosses the creek by way of some 25 stepping stones and a low footbridge, which are only passable for about 2 hours either side of low tide - I'd been very careful to time my arrival there to coincide with this window of opportunity, as the alternative is a detour of about 3 miles by road.
 In the event I was early and so I waited for 1/2 hour for the water to expose enough of the stones for me to venture across.
 I watched a seagull catching crabs while I waited.
 The bird would find a crab sheltering under the low bridge and peck it out.
 Then followed a farcical few moments when the gull dropped the crab, it scampered away, was caught, dropped, ran again, was caught, was eaten.
 When I eventually reached the bridge all that remained were a few lonesome limbs.

 On the cliffs again after the dip to sea level, my way often lay between two high hedges of gorse / bracken / thorn / bramble, which gave me the car wash experience again, and restricted my view of the Haven.
 I met four National Park rangers trashing parts of the path, which will make it better for my successors.
+Occasionally though I broke out of the jungle - the pic is a modern nautical navigational aid.

 After passing the time of day with two codgers sat on a bench close to St Ishmael's, who needed to hear full details of my life to date, I followed the path down into Monk Haven.
 This small cove is so named because it was here that Cornish and Irish monks would land and proceed on foot to St David's.
 They gave thanks for their safe arrival at the church at St Ishmael's.
+The cove has a massive wall at its head with rings set into it for tying up boats.
+The most striking thing about the beach is the red colour of all the pebbles and rocks.

 Up on the cliffs once more, Dale Bay came into sight with perhaps a hundred or more (mostly small) boats riding at anchor in what by now was a sunny day.
 I was heading for the bay to the north of this where the tide was way out and I could find my second set of stepping stones and footbridge to avoid yet another mammoth road detour.
 This time almost the last stone to cross was partly under water and looked slippery (see the view looking back on the 'naughty step').
 So I braved wading past it, testing my much prized and generally waterproof walking boots beyond reason.